Irish in the British Army : soldiers' records online and free at the National Army Museum

 Above: An Irish recruitment poster.
 Copyright the Imperial War Museum

-Irishmen continued to enlist in the British military up to World War 2 and beyond as a means of supporting their families.
+Irishmen continued to enlist in the British military up to World War 2 and beyond as a means of employment and frequently as a means to support their families.
 However, there were no longer any homogeneous Irish regiments for them to join.

 Above: sample search results showing the oldest records in the database.